gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release of Gradle primarily provides relief through important bug fixes.
-It also boosts Gradle's performance through optimizations to incremental building when using the [Gradle Daemon](userguide/gradle_daemon.html) and also when building in parallel.
+It also boosts Gradle's performance through optimizations to incremental building when using the Gradle Daemon and when building in parallel.

 Gradle 1.9 also brings “variant” capabilities to the native code support.
 Variants can be used to model different ways to construct and build a binary (e.g. including debug symbols or not, x86 vs x64).